Malik Turner (American football): Houston Texans

-On December 23, 2022, Turner was signed to the Houston Texans practice squad.
+On December 23, 2022, Turner was signed to the Houston Texans' practice squad.

 Indianapolis Colts

 On February 24, 2023, Turner signed with the Indianapolis Colts.
-He was waived/injured on August 18, 2023, and placed on injured reserve.
+He was waived/injured on August 18, and placed on injured reserve.

 San Francisco 49ers (second stint)

-On July 25, 2024, Turner signed with the San Francisco 49ers, but was placed on injured reserve on August 6 and was released 2 days later with an injury settlement.
-On October 23, 2024, Turner signed with the 49ers practice squad.
-He was released on November 6.
+On July 25, 2024, Turner signed with the San Francisco 49ers, but was placed on injured reserve on August 6 and was released two days later with an injury settlement.
+On October 23, Turner signed with the 49ers' practice squad.
+He was released by San Francisco on November 6.

 Michigan Panthers

 On January 8, 2025, Turner signed with the Michigan Panthers of the United Football League (UFL).
 In the 2025 UFL Championship Game, Turner would set a UFL record with 168 receiving yards and three touchdowns in the loss to the DC Defenders.
-His contract was terminated on August 12, 2025, to sign with an NFL team.
+His contract was terminated on August 12, in order to allow him to sign with an NFL team.

 San Francisco 49ers (third stint)

 On August 13, 2025, Turner signed with the San Francisco 49ers.
 He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+On January 20, 2026, Turner signed a reserve/futures contract with San Francisco.

+On August 30, 2026, Turner was released by the 49ers as part of final roster cuts.